VitaliiKalyta96/Data-analysis/SQL/BigQuery/Google Analytics 4 - ecommerce/README.md

 The table includes only data for 2021 and data from the following events:

-- Session start on the site;
+- Session starts on the site;
 - Viewing item;
 - Adding a product to the cart;
 - Begin of checkout;